 Kurogane got his “two-storey bike” nickname for a good reason.
-Having a 20 cm ground clearance, it was one and a half as big as Rikuo!
-Steering & operating such a big machine in solo was a challenge for the vertically challenged Japanese, so all motorcycles had sidecars.
-However, stately proportions were worthwhile.
-Due to sophisticated & executive look, Kurogane motorcycles were mainly used for the conveyance of officers (follow a link to see) the military model).
+With a 20 cm ground clearance it was one and a half times bigger than Rikuo!
+Riding such a big machine in solo was a real challenge, so all the motorcycles have had sidecars.
+Due to sophisticated and executive exterior Kurogane motorcycles were mainly used for the conveyance of officers (follow a link to see) the military model).

-The Nihon Nai-Enki works was located at Hiroshima; after the nuclear attack, it was ruined along with its total output.
+The Nihon Nai-Enki Plant had been located at Hiroshima and was totally ruined by a nuclear attack in 1945.
 Nothing much was known about 1260 cc Kurogane for a long time.
-Martin Rosenblaum, an on-staff historian at Harley-Davidson, considered this machine is just a myth.
+For example, an on-staff historian at Harley-Davidson Martin Rosenblaum had considered that the Kurogane type 95 was just a myth.

-At one time Kurogane was seen at American TV.
-It has been spotted in the “I Love Lucy” series (popular series in 1951-1957).
-Unfortunately, no full background for this one exists.
+At one time Kurogane appeared on American TV: it has been spotted in the “I Love Lucy” series (popular series in 1951-1957).
+Unfortunately, no additional information about this motorcycle has been found.

 The numerical designation of the Japanese military equipment was based on the year when the model was adopted for armament, according to the date “from the foundation of the Empire” (660 BC).
 Before 1940 (3000 according to the Japanese calendar), the full designation (four digits) or the last two were used, so the models of 1937 were named “type 2597”, “2597” or “97”.
 Models of 1940 – “type 100″.
 Since 1941, only the last digit was used in the designation, for example, 1942 models were named “type 2”, 1943 – “type-3”, etc.